telebubble-player/react-telebubble-player/README.md

 [![NPM version](https://badge.fury.io/js/react-telebubble-player.svg)](http://badge.fury.io/js/react-telebubble-player)

+## ⚠️ Experimental Project Notice

+**This project is vibe-coded for fun, lulz, and a few personal projects!** 🎉

+While it works and has some cool features, **it's not recommended for production applications** as it hasn't been thoroughly tested across all edge cases and environments.
+This is more of a creative experiment and learning project.

+**If you find bugs or issues**, please let me know!
+I'd appreciate the feedback and will do my best to fix them when I have time.

+**Use at your own risk** - but feel free to fork, modify, and make it your own! 🚀

 ## 🎉 What's New in v0.4.0

 - **🎯 Fixed progress bar for percentage sizes** - Now works perfectly with 100%, 50%, etc.